Central Florida Cancellation of Removal Attorneys

 If you do not have lawful permanent resident status but have lived in the United States for a long period of time, you may qualify for a lawful permanent resident card through cancellation of removal.
 However, only 4,000 cancellations of removal visas can be granted each year.

 To be eligible for cancellation of removal as a non-lawful permanent resident, you must meet the following requirements:

-- Your removal would cause extreme hardship to qualifying relatives.
-Qualifying relatives that that are U.S. citizens or lawful permanent residents.
-You must have a parent, spouse, or child (under the age of 21 and unmarried) that is a current U.S. citizen or lawful permanent resident to qualify for relief.
+- Your removal would cause extreme hardship to qualifying relatives – You must have a parent, spouse, or child (under the age of 21 and unmarried) that is a current U.S. citizen or lawful permanent resident to qualify for relief.
 You must prove to the court that this family member will suffer “exceptional and extremely unusual hardship” if you are removed.
 You have “good moral character” – The immigration court will evaluate your criminal record and any other circumstances, such as purported drug or alcohol abuse, when deciding whether you meet this requirement.

-- You prove that you deserve deportation relief.
-If a lawful permanent resident card is available, the judge handling your case has tremendous discretion in determining whether to extend relief.
+- You prove that you deserve deportation relief –If a lawful permanent resident card is available, the judge handling your case has tremendous discretion in determining whether to extend relief.
 You will need to provide an exhaustive level of evidence and testimony that supports your case.

 Understanding whether you qualify for cancellation of removal can be extremely confusing.
 When you first meet with our team, we can evaluate your situation and determine if pursuing cancellation of removal is likely to succeed.
 If not, our attorneys can help you explore other deportation defense options.